Making the Transition - Tips to Know Before Moving to a Continuing Care Retirement Community

 CCRC Waiting Lists Can Be Common

 Popular CCRCs may have a waiting list and the size the the list may be significant.
+How long are waiting lists?
 We know of several CCRCs with multi year waiting lists and know of one with a ten year waiting list due to extreme demand.
 Smart CCRCs will turn long waiting lists into good reasons to expand and build a new campus, but this is not always a financial option for the CCRC.
 Even if a CCRC has a waiting list there may be no waiting list for a very small or less desirable unit on campus.
 This may or may not be advertised as part of the wait list time.

 Long CCRC Wait List Strategies

-If your first choice CCRC has a long wait list (of several years) ask if there are any small studio units available.
+If your first choice CCRC has a long waiting list (of several years) ask if there are any small studio units available.
 Often times the small size of studio units make them unpopular so the wait list, if any, for these units is small.
 You might be able to work out a deal where you occupy a small studio unit until a larger unit becomes available.
 This way you integrate into the campus early and have access to common areas rather then spending your wait list time outside the community.
 You may be able to negotiate a good waiting position from inside the community versus waiting on the outside.

 Paying The CCRC Early